At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 Modern SEO dictates that you want to have all that information on a single page, including before and after images.
 A searcher looking for information about breast augmentation wants to find the best information as easily as possible without having to jump around a bunch of pages.

 There are some pages for which PQ is particularly important.
 We call these pages Your Money or Your Life (YMYL) pages.
-They are pages that can have an impact on your current or future well being (physical, financial, safety, etc.).
-YMYL pages should come from reputable websites and the content should be created with a high level of expertise and authority. (emphasis mine)
+They are pages that can have an impact on your current or future well-being (physical, financial, safety, etc.).
+YMYL pages should come from reputable websites and

 This works fairly easily for procedure pages.
 But what about blogs?